djjd47130/JDVisuals/README.md

 # JD Visuals
-Visualizations in Delphi
+Visualization Engine in Delphi

 ## Summary

 This project is more of an experiment to play around with, as well as learn a bit about graphics and multithreading.
-It encapsulates a simple virtualization engine which allows you to incorporate your own visuals, and switch between them.
+It encapsulates a simple visualization engine which allows you to incorporate your own visuals, and switch between them.
 Each visual provides different controls to the user to change how the animation works.

 ![Final Frontier](/Images/SS-FinalFrontier-1.png)